10 insider tips for what to do in Oslo

 Astral is situated right by the Akerselva river, between Sagene and Torshov.
 Photo: Astral

 High above the city you’ll find the Grefsenkollen restaurant – offering Oslo’s finest views.
 During the day you can enjoy freshly baked goods and a cup of coffee, or sit outside with a slice of pizza and take in the views of the glittering fjord below.
 The highlight, though, is a three or five course evening meal, served in the magnificent old timber building.
 Here, you’ll dine surrounded by dark wood, candlelight and the comforting crackling of the fire.
 Try to get a window table, so you can enjoy the dark evening sky and the twinkling lights of the city as an added bonus.

-Havnepromenaden (the harbour promenade) stretches all the way from just east of Sørenga to Frognerkilen in the west, and makes it possible to walk along the seafront for the entire distance.
+Havnepromenaden (the harbour promenade) stretches all the way from just east of Sørenga to Frognerkilen in the west, making it possible to walk along the seafront the whole way.
 There’s a range of places worth stopping off at along the way, and one of the best is Naustet, part of the SALT nomadic art project.
 This small, mobile cultural centre is a real boathouse, constructed from materials found along the shore.
-Experience 1960s interiors, listen to songs on the record player and warm yourself by the log burner.
+Admire the 1960s interiors, listen to songs on the record player and warm yourself by the log burner.
 And best of all?
 There’s a sauna with its very own bar!
 Book the sauna in advance and enjoy a unique, hot experience with a view of the Oslo Opera House.

 Need more Oslo inspiration?